taotab/plant_library/trys/README.md

 - Who it's for (like: "A simple Flask app to help beginners understand session handling").

 - Optional: screenshots, how to use, examples.

-> 🧠 For your friend, this is essential.
-It's the “homepage” of the project.